NMR Prediction (Quick)

 slope between calculated shifts and experimental shifts may not be exactly $1.00$; having a

 range of reference compounds allows to correct this deviation.
-To benchmark this method, a

 set of 77 small organic molecules was used (Prepared by Lodewyk, Siebert, and Tantillo.)
 Three of the compounds in the original set were ignored due to the importance of